Strategic considerations when deploying authentication policies

 - IAM is the last line of defense before accessing applications or resources.
 When designing policies, consider the first lines of defense such as your ISP, routers in your corporate network, and firewalls.
 The context presented by a user might already have been filtered by other defenses such as IP address ranges or geolocation.
 However, in a zero-trust scenario, you should assess the context within the policy itself.

-- Global Session Policies supply the context necessary for the user to advance to the next authentication step.
+- Global session policies supply the context necessary for the user to advance to the next authentication step.
 They also specify actions to take, such as allowing access, prompting for a challenge, and setting the time before prompting for another challenge.
-When configuring a secondary factor, be aware of how the options support other conditions like Risk and Behavior:
+When configuring how frequently users will be prompted for MFA, be aware of how the options support other conditions like Risk and Behavior:

-- Per device: This option reduces MFA for a group of users.
+- When signing in with a new device cookie: This option reduces MFA for a group of users.
 Because it allows users to bypass MFA if they appear to be signing in from the same device (based on a browser cookie), it's only appropriate for low-risk, low-assurance use cases.
 It shouldn't be used with behavior conditions.

-Per session: This option means that users aren’t challenged again for MFA for the duration of their session unless an app's authentication policy requires it.
-You can set both a factor lifetime and a session expiration, but be aware that Factor lifetime is only enforced when a new session is created or if the user changes devices.
+After MFA lifetime expires for the device cookie: This option means that users aren’t challenged again for MFA for the duration of their session unless an app's authentication policy requires it.
+You can set both a factor lifetime and a session expiration, but be aware that MFA lifetime is only enforced when a new session is created or if the user changes devices.
 Per session is only appropriate for low-risk, low-assurance use cases and shouldn't be used with behavior conditions or risk conditions.

-- Make sure you thoroughly understand the Global Session Policy to authentication policy flow.
-If you choose to delegate to Password / IDP / any factor allowed by app sign-on rules, pay extra attention to the authentication policy.
+- Make sure you thoroughly understand the global session policy to authentication policy flow.
+If you choose to delegate to Any factor used to meet the Authentication Policy rules, pay extra attention to the authentication policy.
 For example, if the authentication policy is set to Any 1 factor type and email is enrolled as an authenticator, then the user will have access granted with a simple magic link email.